mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 What finally broke this cycle, was our most senior teammate, who I'll call Bob.
 He had been on vacation, but when he returned, he immediately recognized that we were effectively in a stalemate, and someone had to intervene.

 I agreed to let Bob take over the review.
-The first thing he did was ask Mallory to create new changelists by spliitting off two small pieces of code that we had never really fought about, each about 30-50 lines.
+The first thing he did was ask Mallory to create new changelists by splitting off two small pieces of code that we had never really fought about, each about 30-50 lines.
 Once Mallory did that, Bob instantly approved those changelists without any notes

 Then Bob came back to the main changelist, which was now down to about 200 lines of code.
 He made some small suggestions, which Mallory addressed, then he approved.